 The magnetic strip on a card can be ‘written’ or encoded with information because the tiny iron-based particles that make up the strip can be magnetized in different directions by a device that produces a strong magnetic field.
+This device encodes the required information onto the stripe, which is then pasted on a plastic card.

 If you travel frequently, you may have faced a specific problem with key cards for hotel rooms: sometimes, when you swipe the card to open your room’s door, it just doesn’t work.
 A little perplexed, you try swiping it a few more times, but every time the light blinks red and you remain stranded outside your room.